directus/directus/docs/guides/extensions/create-a-custom-module.md

 npx rollup -c
 ```

-Finally, move the output from your module's `dist` folder into your API's `/extensions/modules` folder.
+Finally, move the output from your module's `dist` folder into your project's `/extensions/modules` folder.
 Keep in mind that the extensions directory is configurable within your env file, and may be located elsewhere.